hdoordt/docdoc/README.md

 [![crates.io](https://img.shields.io/crates/v/docdoc.svg)](https://crates.io/crates/docdoc) [![Documentation](https://docs.rs/docdoc/badge.svg)](https://docs.rs/docdoc)

-Simple tool that stiches together a tree of text-based files.
+Simple tool that stitches together a tree of text-based files.
 Currently only supports markdown.

 Why?
-I couln't find an easy to use and install tool to stich together my markdown files.
+I couln't find an easy to use and install tool to stitch together my markdown files.
 And because it's fun, of course!

 ## Installation
 You'll need Rust and Cargo to build or install this tool.